 The typical fee for a standard CVL is between £4,000 – 6,000 (plus VAT).
-We advise directors to be wary of firms which offer CVLs at a significantly lower cost as there may be further costs that the director is not made aware of, such as potential personal claims.
-These questions should be discussed at length with an insolvency practitioner before entering into a process, so the director has a clearer idea of expected costs.
+We advise directors to be wary of firms which offer CVLs at a significantly lower cost; there may be further costs that the director is not made aware of, such as potential personal claims.
+These questions should be discussed with an insolvency practitioner beforehand, so the director has a clearer idea of expected costs.
 It may not always be possible to have a truly accurate estimate if there are additional complexities to a case.
 However, it is highly recommended to have an in-depth conversation on this upfront.

 Compulsory liquidations are initiated by creditors who are owed over £750 by the company and have evidence of issuing a statutory demand which hasn’t been repaid within 21 days.
 If the creditor has been seeking payment for a long time, they may feel that a compulsory liquidation is the only option of enforcing the company to pay the liability.
 The process begins when the creditor petitions for the company to be wound-up.

 In this type of liquidation, directors do not have a choice over the official receiver/liquidator being appointed.

 - “What should I do if I am threatened with a compulsory liquidation?
 Do I have any options?”

 If a director has been threatened with compulsory liquidation, it is in their best interest to seek advice from an insolvency practitioner about company liquidation services urgently.
 If possible, this should be done before a winding-up petition has been issued.
 Once a winding-up petition has been raised, there is a very short time period in which this can be challenged, and alternative solutions put into place.
 Once a winding-up petition has been received by the court, and the subsequent winding-up order has been issued, there is nothing a director can do to prevent the compulsory liquidation.

 - “Is the end result the same as for a CVL”?